euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 - general Dirichlet boundary conditions;

-  - currently only constants on whole sides of the parametric mesh;
+  - currently only constants on whole sides of the parametric mesh can be used;

 - projections of functions into the NURBS basis;
 - support for surface integrals;